 Rating 8.6, Prices start from $60 for Double room

-West Loch Park Hotel offers elegant and comfortable accommodation with free WiFi access in the entire property.
+West Loch Park Hotel offers comfortable accommodation with free WiFi access in the entire property.
 It also offers an outdoor pool and beautifully landscaped gardens.

-Fitted with sound proofed walls, air-conditioned rooms come with tiled flooring, a flat-screen cable TV, electric kettle and seating area.
-The en suite bathroom includes shower facility, hairdryer, towels and slippers.
+Fitted with sound proofed walls, air-conditioned rooms come with tiled flooring, a flat-screen cable TV, electric kettle and en suite bathroom.

-Once you visit Vigan, you will have plenty of options to visit, explore, discover and with many more things to do in Vigan.
+Finally, once you visit Vigan, you will have plenty of options to visit, explore, discover and with many more things to do in Vigan.
 And, the list above is only a few of them.
 All you have to do is to choose the activities you prefer and start enjoying what Vigan has to offer.